Devwalkar/website/content/home/experience.md

   date_start = "2018-01-01"
   date_end = "2018-05-31"
   description = """

+  * Worked as research assistant to Professor Asim Smailagic in ECE dept, CMU
   * Researched onnovel active machine learning techniques being applied for medical imaging analysis.
   * Invented a new active machine learning technique to query the most important unlabeled images that the trained model is uncertain  about.
 Technique was developed in context of training CNN models to detect diabetic retinopathy in eye color fundus images.
   """